EFP Roadside Bomb Injury Lawsuit | EFP Lawsuit Attorney • Carlson Law Firm

 Further, the suit states that the European-based banks handled hundreds of billions of dollars in international transfers for Iranian banks.
 The lawsuit makes the connection between Iranian financial institution and the Islamic Revolutionary Guard, an elite Iranian paramilitary organization, and Hezbollah.
 Notably, The Revolutionary Guard and Hezbollah have trained and armed Shia groups in Iraq that have kidnapped, shot and blown up Americans.

 A deadly form of roadside bomb, known as explosively formed penetrators (EFPs), put U.S. military service members and contractors at increased risk each and every day while they were bravely serving their country overseas.
 We now know that enemy forces would not have been able to manufacture these deadly explosive devices without the aid of certain international banks that masked wire transactions to help fund terrorist groups.

-The devices are fashioned from commonplace items, including steel, PVC pipe, and explosives and are sealed with a copper disk.
+Whereas most roadside bombs send energy and shrapnel in all directions, EFPs work more like cannons.
+The devices are fashioned from commonplace items, including steel and PVC pipe.
+In addition, explosives are sealed with a copper disk.
 The device shoots out fist-sized wads of nearly-molten copper that can penetrate the armor on an Abrams tank.